Mohammad Ali Keshavarz Sadr

-Seyyed Mohammad Ali Keshavarz Sadr (Mahallat, 1902 – 17 October 1974) was a lawyer, judge, author and leading figure in the National Front of Iran.
+Seyyed Mohammad Ali Keshavarz Sadr (سید محمدعلی کشاورز صدر; 1902 – 17 October 1974) was a lawyer, judge, author and leading figure in the National Front of Iran.
 A close friend and associate of Prime Minister Mohammad Mosaddegh, often acting as his official deputy, he nationalised the Iranian fishing industry and played a major role in the nationalization of the Iranian oil industry.
 He served as governor of Isfahan, Gilan and Tehran.
 He entered parliament as representative of Khorramabad.
 After resisting the 1953 Iranian coup d'état which toppled the democratically elected government of Mossadegh, Keshavarz Sadr was imprisoned and tortured.
 After his release he became spokesperson of the Second National Front and wrote a range of books.

 Early life

 Keshavarz Sadr was born into a landowning, aristocratic family.
 His father Seyyed Hossein Khan (Mirza Kouchek Khan) ‘Bahador ol-Molk’ was a landowner from Khomeyn, who owned several villages and estates around Mahallat and who served as a military commander in the constitutionalist army.
 His father was a stepbrother of Prime Minister Mohsen Sadr (Sadr ol-Ashraf II).
 His mother Mariam Keshavarz was his father's cousin.
 The couple also had another son named Ali Mohammad Keshavarz Sadr.
 From the marriage of his father with Haj Malek(eh) Khanoum Khajeh Nassiri (a cousin of Mohsen Sadr), Keshavarz Sadr had two half-sisters: Eghlim Sadat and Shazdeh Aqa Keshavarz (Sadr).

 Keshavarz Sadr earned a degree from the Graduate School of Law in Tehran and proceeded to work as a lawyer at the Justice Department.
 He was appointed as the Director General Inspector of the Ministry of Justice and would rise to become the Head of the Judiciary in 1946.